Yogi-Bubu-Exam/MemOnPology/README.md

-# 🍔MemOnPology : A Perspective Analysis of SocialPolitical Memes
+# 🍔MemOnPology : Analysis of Perspectives in Socio-Political Memes

 ## 🌍Overview